Project Spotlight: Contemporary Urban Warehouse Loft Conversion

 With the style and finish nailed down, we moved onto the cabinetry layout and design.
 We didn’t need a lot of cabinets, but I wanted to make a big impact.
 With simplicity in mind, I designed a straight island with a raised counter and barstool seating for five.
 We located the sink in the center of the island, opposite the range, to create an easy workflow within the space.
 Two sets of stacked deep drawers to the left of the range provide plenty of room to store cookware.
 Standard wall cabinets above hold the dishware.
 On both ends, short walls bookend the cabinetry, giving it a built-in look.
 A mellow tan granite and reflective glass tile backsplash complete the space.

-After the kitchen was complete, we moved on to the bathroom cabinetry.
+We moved on to the bathroom cabinetry after completing the kitchen.
 We started from scratch here too, so I had full control to create the vanity.
 Working outside of rigid boundaries certainly is a luxury!
 Again, symmetry was important in the bathroom, so his and hers sinks and drawer storage were fitting.
-The rest of the bath, including wall and fixture placement, was then designed around the vanity.
+We designed the rest of the bath, including wall and fixture placements, around the vanity

 When I finally saw pictures of the finished space, I was blown away.
 Its openness, the age, the furnishings, and all the textures are fantastic.
 The client loved how it all turned out.
 I’m so happy I finally got to work on a loft project, and am thankful the client chose to work with us at CliqStudios.com.
 It’s his dream city escape.
 I wish it was mine too!